 ‘CHILDREN’S CORNER’ THROUGH THE AGES

 The area of beach in front of the Reed Arms, in the angle of the jetty and esplanade, has over the years been the spot upon which children’s amusements have been set up.
-This is probably due to ease of access from the jetty.
+This is probably due to ease of access from the jetty and also that this is the area last covered by the tide.

 Does anyone know when this area first became known as ‘children’s corner’?
-It is identified as such on the first colour postcard below but the date of that card is presently unknown.
+It is identified as such on the second coloured postcard below but the date of that card is presently unknown.

 Attributed to 1923